 Practical Farmers of Iowa and the Iowa Learning Farms initiated a long-term on-farm coordinated strip-trial where-in farmers committed to keeping an area of their farm in this research program for 10 years.
 The experiments consisted of two treatments: use of an over-wintering fall-planted rye cover crop, and a control with no cover crop.
 All other management was consistent between the plots, but was unique to each farmer’s production system.
 Additionally, the USDA has been managing long-term cover crop trials for the past 20 years.
 By leveraging these long-term experiments, I had access to taking measurements in plots that would exhibit long-term effects of cover-cropping – a unique opportunity in this world of 3-year research grants.
 I am very thankful for this access, and consider management of long-term plots to be a public service.

 In the spring of 2019 I visited two farmer fields (both in corn/soybean rotations) and two USDA managed fields (one corn/soybean rotation, the other a corn silage/soybean rotation).
 One farmer field was located in Jefferson County Iowa, the other in Washington County.
-The USDA fields were both in Story County, and were immediately adjacent to each other.
+The USDA fields were both in Boone County, and were immediately adjacent to each other.

+Soils were sampled for both weed seed germination and water-holding capacity measurements.
 I chose to take soil samples immediately before or after planting to minimize the amount of root material in the soil samples.
 All fields were no-till, so the previous year’s planting rows were still apparent; samples were taken between planting rows in the middle of each plot.

-Specialized equipment used that is designed to sample bulk densities of soils.
+For the weed seed measurements, we used PVC pipe.
+For the water-holding capacity measurements, we used specialized equipment used that is designed to sample bulk densities of soils.
 A hole 10 cm deep and ~1 foot wide was dug.
 A metal tube held a spacer, the sampling ring, another spacer, and was placed in the hole and capped with a lid.
 The sampling ring was struck with a heavy flat weight to ensure the ring entered the ground evenly.
 Once the top of the ring was flush with the hole surface, the surrounding soils was dug out and a spatula was used to scoop the entire metal tube out from the soil.
 The spacers and sampling ring were removed from the metal tube.
 The soil was ‘cut’ flush by using a knife to cut through the slot between the spacer and the sampling ring.
 Care was taken to ensure the ‘up’ and ‘down’ orientation of the soil sample was maintained.
 The soil was inspected to ensure it was free of rocks, worm, or other foreign material that would affect the pore space in an un-representative way.

 Once the spacers were cut away, the metal ring containing the intact soil core was wrapped in aluminum foil, labeled, and stored in a cooler.